The MLA International Bibliography database provides the export to citation tools for your marked.

 The MLA style guides/manuals below provide instructions and examples of how to create footnotes and bibliographies in research papers.
 Some include advice on grammar and punctuation, research methods, and guidelines on formatting the final paper.

-Citation or Reference managers such as Zotero, Mendeley and EndNote make creating references easier by automatically pulling in citations from databases, library catalogues as well as selected search engines.
+Citation or reference managers such as Zotero and EndNote auto-create references by pulling in citations from databases, library catalogues as well as selected search engines.
 Citations can then be automatically added to your work and formatted in your preferred style.

 ZoteroBib helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
-It’s brought to you by the team behind Zotero, the powerful open-source research tool recommended by universities worldwide.
-So you can trust it to help you seamlessly add sources and produce perfect bibliographies.
+This is a community-based, powerful open-source research tool recommended by universities worldwide.
+It helps you to seamlessly add sources and produce bibliographies.